NKTgLaw/NKTgLaw/README.md

 ---
-## 🌐 NKTg Autonomous Vehicle Ecosystem: Physics & Distributed Control
+## 🌐 NKTg Autonomous Vehicle Ecosystem

-The project hosts an autonomous vehicle powered by the ESP32, governed by the principles of the NKTg Law.
-The system integrates specialized sensors and a web-based dashboard for real-time data monitoring and telemetry.

-The system is globally verifiable and accessible.
-Through this distributed presence, it operates not merely as software, but as a persistent and autonomous computational physics framework—capable of existing, executing, and being validated independently of centralized control.
+An autonomous vehicle platform powered by the **NKTg Law on Varying Inertia**, combining ESP32 hardware, specialized sensors, and a real-time web dashboard.
+Distributed across multiple repositories, it forms a globally verifiable computational physics platform for autonomous control.

 ### 🔗 Distributed Repository Presence